Back to Insights INSIGHTS

 "We tried AI and it didn't work"

 Usually this means someone bought a tool without a clear use case.
-AI works when it's deployed against a specific process with clear rules and human oversight.
+AI works when it's deployed against a specific process with clear rules and human oversight — the opposite of the 95% of pilots that fail.

 "It's too expensive for a business our size"

 A targeted AI automation typically costs less than a month of the staff time it replaces.
-The maths usually works out within the first month.
+The maths usually works out within the first month — and is usually cheaper than rolling Copilot Premium out to the whole team.

 "I'm worried about data security"